Air Rights EXPLAINED: Everything You Need to Know

 How Are Air Rights Calculated?

 NYC air rights are calculated using a metric called the Floor-Area Ratio (FAR).
 The FAR determines the total floor area you can have relative to the size of the lot.
-FARs are set by the NYC Zoning and Planning Resolution and vary depending on the district.
+FARs are determined by the NYC Zoning and Planning Resolution and vary depending on the district.

 Let's say you own a 10,000-square-foot zoning lot.
 If the FAR is 2, you would be limited to 20,000 square feet of buildable space.
 However, if the FAR is 5, you would be allowed up to 50,000 square feet.